matheussodree/English-Course/README.md

   Their husbands aren't tall - Os maridos delas não são altos

   His sister is short - A irmã dele é baixa

+  Her brother is chubby - O irmão dela é gordinho

+  Their mother is not thin - A mãe deles não é magra

+  His cousin is smart - O primo dele é inteligente

+  Their teacher is funny - O professor deles é engraçado

+  Our doctor is pretty - Nossa médica é bonita

+  Is your brother ugly? - Seu irmão é feio?

+  Are your friends handsome? - Seus amigos são bonitos?

+  Their mother is beatiful - A mãe deles é linda